Annual Report 2013 - Accountability, transparency and professionalism in action

 At a minimum, this process involves a review of documentation related to the CFPM’s investigation.
-Most often, it also includes interviews with the complainant; the subject of the complaint; and witnesses, as well as reviews of relevant legislation, and military and civilian police policies and procedures.
+Most often, it also includes interviews with the complainant, the subject of the complaint, and witnesses, as well as reviews of relevant legislation, and military and civilian police policies and procedures.

 Commission Releases Interim Report

-At the completion of the review, the Chairperson sends the Interim Report to the MND, the Chief of Defence Staff (CDS) and the CFPM setting out the findings and recommendations regarding the complaint.
+At the completion of the review, the Chairperson sends the Interim Report to the MND, the Chief of the Defence Staff (CDS) and the CFPM setting out the findings and recommendations regarding the complaint.

 Notice of Action

-The Notice of Action is the official response by the CF to the Interim Report and it outlines what action, if any, has been or will be taken in response to the Commission’s recommendations.
+The Notice of Action is the official response by the CAF to the Interim Report and it outlines what action, if any, has been or will be taken in response to the Commission’s recommendations.

 Commission Releases Final Report

 After considering the Notice of Action, the Commission issues a Final Report of findings and recommendations.
-The Final Report is provided to the MND, the Deputy Minister (DM), the CDS, the Judge Advocate General (JAG), the CFPM, the complainant and the subject(s) of the complaint, as well as anyone who has satisfied the Commission that they have a substantial and direct interest in the case.
+The Final Report is provided to the MND, the Deputy Minister (DM), the CDS, the Judge Advocate General (JAG), the CFPM, the complainant and the subject(s) of the complaint, as well as anyone who has satisfied the Commission they have a substantial and direct interest in the case.